ZQPei/patchmatch_inpainting/README.md

 ## Introduction

-This repository borrow most of the code from [younesse-cv](https://github.com/younesse-cv/PatchMatch).
+This repository borrows most of the code from [younesse-cv](https://github.com/younesse-cv/PatchMatch).
 However that repository is C style, which cannot be compiled using `opencv 3.x`.
 What I did is wrapping the code using `opencv 3.x` API in C++ style.